 During her career, Pauletta also served as Public Information Officer for the City of Englewood, Colorado, and spent nine years as a television news anchor and reporter.
 She earned a Bachelor of Arts in Journalism at Colorado State University, and is a Denver native.

-Carpool: Park in UD Parking Lot E (garage on the southeast corner of High St and Evans Ave).
-Please enter garage from High St. There will be an attendant on-site to collect $5 in exchange for a parking permit (CASH ONLY).
-Display the permit on your dashboard and follow signs to walk across Evans to the Driscoll Student Center (see map).
+Carpool: Park in the Law School Garage at 2255 E. Evans Avenue (The only way to access the garage is from the West bound lane of Evans Avenue).
+There will be an attendant on-site to collect $5 in exchange for a parking permit (CASH ONLY).
+Display the permit on your dashboard and follow signs to walk West to the Driscoll Student Center.

 Take Transit: The Driscoll Student Center is located ½ mile from the University of Denver Light Rail Station, and Evans Ave is served by RTD bus route 21.
 It’s easiest to walk along High St or through the campus if arriving by light rail.
 Try RTD’s new trip planner for more options and to see schedules!

 Ride Your Bike: There are bike corrals near the entrance of Driscoll Student Center.